THERE IS A LOT OF GREAT INFORMATION ON THIS PAGE. CLICK ON A TITLE BELOW TO QUICKLY MOVE TO THAT SECTION

 - Other Services - These co-ops provide various services to their members, such as access to expensive equipment or assets.
 Examples include the Saskatchewan Filmpool Co-operative, the Regina CarShare Co-op and the Saskatoon CarShare Co-op.

-Multi-stakeholder, or solidarity, co-ops include different types of members, with the rights of each class of membership set out in the co-op's bylaws.
+MULTI-STAKEHOLDER or SOLIDARITY CO-OPERATIVES - include different types of members, with the rights of each class of membership set out in the co-op's bylaws.
 For example, a produce market co-op may bring together farmers, customers and workers within one co-op.
 Multi-stakeholder co-ops are a structure that can be used to empower disadvantaged groups and address socio-economic issues facing communities.
 The flexibility of the model encourages communities to work democratically together and build involvement and participation in the community.